Inspiration & Teachers

-So many teachers and their books inspire me and influence my work.
+So many teachers inspire me and influence my work.

 Tema Okun and all the people with whom she collaborates in the work on White Supremacy Culture push me to dismantle the white supremacy that lives in me.

 How to Be An Anti-Racist by Ibram Kendi is another book I return to again and again as I break down the racism in myself.

 My Grandmother's Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies by Resmaa Menakem.
 These practices are woven into almost all my work and workshops.
 Racism lives in our histories and bodies and can't be deconstructed in our minds or conversations.
 We have to identify it in our lineage and move it out of our bodies.